Agriculture & Water

 Today, even as South Texas becomes more urban, agriculture remains vital to the region’s economy.
 Crops grown in South Texas include citrus, cotton, sorghum and sugar.
 The region is also a hub for livestock production and is home to the 825,000-acre King Ranch.

 When I was first sworn in as a Member of Congress, I secured a position on the Agriculture Committee.
 As a first-term Representative, I was honored to be appointed to the conference committee which crafted the 2014 Farm Bill, and in 2017 my colleagues voted me Vice-Ranking Member of the full committee.

-As a Congressional leader in agriculture, I am committed to supporting policies which allow South Texas producers to prosper.
+As a Congressional leader in agriculture, I am committed to supporting policies that allow South Texas producers to thrive and prosper.
 One of my many priorities in Congress includes halting the spread of the Fever Tick in cattle.
 I have spent time working with my colleagues on both sides of the aisle to bring awareness to the dangers of the Cattle Fever Tick and worked with the Invasive Species Caucus to host a forum, bringing Members of Congress and industry stakeholders together to discuss steps to eradicate the Fever Tick, and ensure that the cattle industry throughout the country continues to flourish.
-Furthermore, I serve as a Co-Chair of the Congressional Citrus Caucus, working to support research to help the health of citrus crops, and advocating for the eradication of Citrus Greening, the Mexican Fruit Fly and Citrus Canker.
+Furthermore, I served as a Co-Chair of the Congressional Citrus Caucus, working to support research to help the health of citrus crops, and advocating for the eradication of Citrus Greening, the Mexican Fruit Fly and Citrus Canker.
 Additionally, I have supported the Boll Weevil Eradication Program to protect cotton production.

 Agriculture production in the 34th District of Texas employs over 28,000 individuals and has an annual economic impact of over $2 billion.
 I will continue to advocate for farmers, ranchers, and rural communities in South Texas and across the nation.